evangit2/pire/README.md

 # pire

 Reverse-engineering agent.
 Give it a binary, URL, or directory and it figures out what to do.
-It can triage, decompile, document, reimplement, or whatever the task calls for — not locked to one workflow.
+It can triage, decompile, document, reimplement, or whatever the task calls for.

 ## Quick start